 In the traditional sense, going off the grid just means that one is disconnecting themselves from the electrical grid.
 However, there also is a wider understanding of that when somebody says that they are “going of the grid” it means that they are disappearing from society.
 They are most likely talking about being self-sufficient and anonymous.
 This is the approach we are going to take.

 We are going to look at living off grid as a comprisal of several different factors: the electrical grid, harvesting rainwater, food independence, and sewage management.
 Should one be able to remove themselves from others’ involvement in these four regions, they can effectively be called being “off the grid.”

 Let’s look at harvesting rainwater first.
 For if you can’t even be allowed to drink the rain that falls from the sky, are you really free?

 Is Harvesting Rainwater Legal?

-Never mind the fact that a study within the Scientific World Journal PROVED that individuals with rain barrels would have little to no effect on such a cycle, but also that the majority of those who keep rain barrels do so in order to water their gardens, and thus the water is going right back into the soil, albeit at a later date.
+Never mind the fact that a study within the Scientific World Journal PROVED that individuals with rain barrels would have little to no effect on such a cycle, but also that the majority of those who keep rain barrels do so to water their gardens and thus the water is going right back into the soil, albeit at a later date.

 Some States with Rain Barrel Laws